 Meredith hails from Cincinnati, OH.
 She graduated with a B.S in Public Health from Ohio State University.
 Meredith developed a passion for service in the mountains of Appalachia while working for an emergency home repair agency.
 Knowing she wanted to complete a year of service post-grad and hoping to learn about conservation she turned to AmeriCorps.
 She was a year 18 member in Wellfleet where she served with the Town of Wellfleet at the Health and Conservation Department.
 After developing an affinity for the ocean, she continued her journey up the coast to Maine as a St. George Island Institute Fellow before returning to Cape Cod to be the Year 20 Upper Cape Program Supervisor.
 Meredith enjoys eating her way through all the places she has been lucky enough to call home, constantly in pursuit of a good cheese plate.

-Meredith’s primary responsibility is to oversee the day-to-day operation, management, and maintenance of the Bourne House in Pocasset and oversee the team-based activities of her members including Group Projects, Saturday Service projects, and house dinners and meetings.
+Meredith’s primary responsibility is to oversee the day-to-day operation, management, and maintenance of the Pocasset House and the Ranch House in Barnstable, and oversee the team-based activities of her members including Group Projects, Saturday Service projects, and house dinners and meetings.
 All supervisors reside in the AmeriCorps residences and ensure member adherence to programmatic guidelines within the residence.
 They also provide support to member training and the program’s volunteer engagement activities.